Painting Trees In Acrylic

-John explains how to recognize the difference in trunks, branches, and canopies of a variety of species.
+John explains how to recognize the differences in trunks, branches, and canopies of various species.

-Learn how to paint a tree trunk that will make your trees pop off the canvas.
+Learn how to paint a tree trunk to make your trees pop off the canvas.

-Learn how to mix greens with confidence so you can create depth in your acrylic paintings.
+Learn how to mix greens with confidence to create depth in your acrylic paintings.